-The Grants Pass Department of Public Safety has integrated the use of small Unmanned Aerial Systems for use by police and fire personnel.
+The Grants Pass Police Department has integrated the use of small Unmanned Aerial Systems for use by police and fire personnel.
 The sUAS platforms will help improve the tactics and response of personnel with the real-time aerial information they can provide.
 Fiscal responsibility is vital to the operational efficiency of our department.
 We carefully selected our DJI Mavic 2 Enterprises to balance cost with the force-multiplying effect aerial platforms provide to law enforcement.

 We have already used them to aid with searches of fleeing suspects, looking for someone having a medical emergency in a wooded area, assisting Grants Pass SWAT, and finding hot spots after firefighters battled a house fire.
 We envision using them to help locate missing persons, determining the direction of wildfires, and a myriad of other emergency tasks.

 We track our flights and take steps to ensure we make privacy of our citizens a priority and unwavering commitment.
 We will use visual documentation in a limited manner only pertinent to the call.
 Constitutionally protected rights apply to sUAS platforms and we may not use evidence gathered in unintentional manner.